Quantum-OCS/QuOCS-thesuite/README.md

 ### Examples
-In the examples' folder you can find few config json files to be loaded in the gui and used to test the PureParametrization and the dCRAb algorithm.
+In the examples' folder you can find few config json files to be loaded in the gui and used to test the PureParametrization and the dCRAB algorithm.